srcimon/screwbox/UNRELEASED-CHANGES.md

 - Documented `Particles` (#541)
 - Added new Ease functions `S_CURVE_IN` and `S_CURVE_OUT`
 - Added perlin noise generator im preparation for terrain generation
+- Added generation of Random using multiple seeds to `MathUtil`

 ### 🪛 Bug Fixes